How to split a string with delimiter with XML or STRING_SPLIT functions with SQL Server ?

-Split a string with delimiter, like comma or semicolon, into one column using SQL Server.
-With a T-SQL query, it is possible to cut a string compounded of text, delimited by commas, semicolons, tabulations, dash, underscore, or even dots.
+Tutorial on how to split a delimited string into one unique column in SQL Server, the delimiter used is usually a semicolon or a comma.
+With a T-SQL query in SQL Server 2012, it is possible to cut a string compounded of text based on a special character with XML.
+It can be delimited by commas, semicolons, tabulations, dash, underscore, or even dots.
 It can basically be any special character that defines the delimited text.
+This tutorial is for SQL Server versions prior to 2016, i.e. SQL Server 2008 and SQL Server 2012 for example.

 Table of Contents